-Overview The default action-role mappings for the event service are designed to protect the service by differentiating between non-intrusive operations (for example, read operations) and intrusive operations that might threaten the integrity of the service (for example, write operations).
-Two different action-role mappings are provided, as follows: Secure domain-intrusive access to the event service is restricted to authenticated applications only.
-Semi-secure domain-intrusive access to the event service is available to both authenticated and unauthenticated applications.
+The default action-role mappings for the event service are designed to protect the service by differentiating between non-intrusive operations (for example, read operations) and intrusive operations that might threaten the integrity of the service (for example, write operations).

+- Secure domain-intrusive access to the event service is restricted to authenticated applications only. - Semi-secure domain-intrusive access to the event service is available to both authenticated and unauthenticated applications.

 Note: It is recommended that you check whether the default events ACL provides the level of security you need before deploying it in a real system.

+In a secure domain, the event service's action-role mapping file is:

+etc/DomainName/event_action_role_mapping.xml

-Secure domain In a secure domain, the event service's action-role mapping file is: etc/DomainName/event_action_role_mapping.xml Only authenticated applications can connect to the event service for the purpose of sending or receiving events.
+Only authenticated applications can connect to the event service for the purpose of sending or receiving events.
 With this security scheme in place, consumers connected to the service can trust that the events they receive are legitimate (because they are known to originate from authenticated suppliers).
 Suppliers that send events through the event service can trust that their events reach only legitimate consumers (because consumers are also authenticated).

-Semi-secure domain In a semi-secure domain, the event service's action-role mapping file is: etc/DomainName/event_semi_secure_action_role_mapping.xml The security scheme for the semi-secure domain is very permissive, because all applications have full access to the service by default.
+In a semi-secure domain, the event service's action-role mapping file is: etc/DomainName/event_semi_secure_action_role_mapping.xml

+The security scheme for the semi-secure domain is very permissive, because all applications have full access to the service by default.
 The scheme could be made more secure by restricting the role of unauthenticated applications to simple listeners (by denying them the privilege of connecting suppliers to event channels).

 WARNING: The semi-secure scheme should not be used if events can carry security-sensitive information, because the identity of neither the suppliers nor the consumers can be guaranteed.

-IONAServiceRole The IONAServiceRole can access all interfaces and operations in both secure and semi-secure domains.
+The IONAServiceRole can access all interfaces and operations in both secure and semi-secure domains.

-IONAUserRole andThe IONAUserRole can access the event service interfaces and operationsUnauthenticatedUserRoleshown in Table 9 in both secure and semi-secure domains.
+The IONAUSerRole can access the event service interfaces and operations shown in Table 9 in both secure and semi-secure domains.